robert-sergio/scrapper_exercice_bairesdev/README.md

 > 100 items/1sec * 60 secs * 60 min = 360K items per hour

 * We just have to be carefull by using this approach because it can cause troubles to the crawled website, and the website owners can also block our IP.
+* In order to avoid being blocked we can also use a VPN or a Proxy Server

+#### Cloud Way

+* We can use an AWS lambda to do the job.
+AWS lambdas are ephemeral and their IP changes across the time, so we can scale the scrapping avoiding the IP blocking.